eltiffster/readingDocs/README.md

 Text formatted in code blocks like this are commands to be typed in as is.
 ```
 Code can also be `formatted inline`.
 Often, the code blocks contain commands for Linux/Bash Command Line.
 You can find this in Terminal on a Mac or [Bash on Ubuntu on Windows](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) in Windows 10.
 For older Windows operating systems, you can try [Git BASH](https://gitforwindows.org/).
 (For more on the Command Line and what it's for, see this [excellent explanation](https://github.com/szweibel/DHSI-API-workshop/blob/master/command-line/sections/what-is-the-command-line.md) by Jojo Karlin, Jonathan Reeve, Patrick Smyth, Steven Zweibel.
-You can also play around with the Command Line in [DH Box](http://dhbox.org/).
+You can also play around with the Command Line in [DH Box](http://dhbox.org/) without needing to set it up or accidentally deleting something.

 How can you tell if some code is meant for the Command Line?
 You might see things like this:
 ```bash